Top Courses to Study in Canada for International Students to Get Jobs

 Renewable energy is an important source of energy in Canada, as the country generates the majority of its electricity from hydroelectric dams.
 Canada has been in a fortunate position, as it has an abundant amount of biomass products available (mainly from the forestry industry).
 Hence, apart from wind energy and solar energy, Canada is actively investing in the bio-energy sector as well.
-Consequently, this is also creating excellent career opportunities for the students from forestry and biotechnology backgrounds.
+Consequently, this is also creating excellent career opportunities for students from forestry and biotechnology backgrounds.

 Agricultural Science & Forestry

 The increase in the global population has been causing several problems including climate change, global warming, and food security.
 Agricultural Science can play a key role in solving those problems.
 Therefore, like India and other foreign countries, the job prospects of agricultural science & forestry are excellent in Canada.
 Typical job positions include agricultural scientists, agronomists, forestry consultants, and agricultural consultants.

 Biosciences, Medicine & Healthcare

 As long as there is life on our planet, the importance of medicine, biological sciences, biotechnology, and pharmacy will always be there.

 The field of life and biological sciences is broad, interdisciplinary and exciting.
 The field demands a lot of tenacity and perseverance.
 Since you will be dealing with the most complex machine in the universe (human body), you need to be highly qualified and skilled.
 Additionally, it’s a research-oriented field.
 So, more often than not, a Ph.D. is mandatory.